Hugh Durham: Georgia Bulldogs

 The 1983 NCAA Final Four was in Albuquerque, NM.
 The Bulldogs lost in the NCAA Semifinals to eventual champion North Carolina State, 67–60.
 The ACC Champion Wolfpack was coached by the late Jim Valvano and led by Derrick Wittenberg, Sidney Lowe, Thurl Bailey, and Lorenzo Charles.
 Georgia's 6-7 center Terry Fair suffered a knee injury at Friday's practice and was severely limited against NC State's 6–11, 6–10, 6-7 front line.
 Fair, a senior and former McDonald's All-American in high school, had scored 27 points in Georgia' NCAA regional semifinal win against St. John's.

 In 1984–85, the Bulldogs returned to the NCAA tournament finishing the season with a 22–9 record.
 In another milestone for Durham, Georgia defeated Kentucky in Lexington, 79–77.
 It was the first win for Georgia over Kentucky in Lexington since 1923.
 The Bulldogs were led by Joe Ward, Cedric Henderson, Gerald Crosby, Donald Hartry, Horace McMillan, and Richard Corhen.

 In 1985–86, Durham was again named SEC Coach of the Year.
 In 1986–87, Durham was voted SEC Coach of the Year for the second consecutive year as Georgia earned its third NCAA Tournament bid in five seasons behind the play of Willie Anderson, Chad Kessler, Derrick Kirce, Eric Burdette, Dennis Williams, and Patrick Hamilton.

 In 1989–90, Durham led Georgia to the school's first ever SEC regular season Championship and another trip to the NCAA tournament.
-Georgia outlasted LSU and Shaquille O'Neal to clinch the SEC title in a heart pounding game in Athens that was nationally televised.
+Georgia outlasted LSU and Shaquille O'Neal to clinch the SEC title in a game in Athens that was nationally televised.
 A free throw by Neville Austin with five seconds left in overtime gave Georgia the 85–84 win.
 Alec Kessler scored 30 points.
 Durham was voted SEC Coach of the Year for the fourth time in ten seasons.
 The 20–9 Bulldogs were led by the late Alec Kessler, Litterial Green, Marshall Wilson, Antonio Harvey, and Neville Austin.

 In 1990–91, Georgia advanced to the NCAA tournament for the fifth time in nine seasons behind the play of Litterial Green, Rod Cole, Jody Patton, Marshall Wilson, Antonio Harvey, and Neville Austin.
 In 1994–95, Durham finished his career at Georgia by leading the Bulldogs to their 12th post-season tournament appearance in his 17 seasons as head coach.
 He is the most successful coach in Georgia history with a record of 297–215.